 However, CWA is based on the independence of measurement errors, an assumption that cannot generally be made in sensor fusion applications.
 In the future work we will extend our algorithm by taking correlated error functions into account.
-Thus, we expect a more accurate estimation for fusing measurements taken by the same type of sensors.
+Thus, we expect a more accurate estimation of the results quality for fusing measurements taken by the same type of sensors.